.

 Cannabis plants create large root balls in the soil as they grow and mature.
 These systems help to give the soil shape and structure, and make the growing medium extremely firm and condensed.
 At the end of a growing cycle, you need to empty your containers and loosen up all of that compacted soil.
 Empty your old pots into a large plastic tote and break up the soil with your hands or a gardening tool such as a rake or trowel.

-You’ll also want to gently remove the worms and place them into your compost pile or elsewhere in the garden.
-Far from being pests, these little soil-builders dramatically increase the quality of the soil.
-They gobble up microbes and organic matter, and poop out castings rich in key nutrients like nitrogen.
+You’ll also want to gently remove the worms and place them temporarily into a spare pot containing a shallow layer of soil.
+Far from being pests, these little soil-builders dramatically increase fertility.
+They gobble up microbes and organic matter, and produce castings rich in key nutrients like nitrogen.
+Add them back in after the pasteurisation process.

 Step 3: Pasteurise Your Soil